top of page

 Trademarks are governed under the Trademarks Act, 1999, and the process of obtaining legal recognition for a trademark is called trademark registration.
 Once a trademark is registered, the owner has exclusive rights to use the trademark in connection with the goods or services for which it is registered.

-Trademarks are important for businesses as they help to protect the company's brand and reputation, and they can be a valuable asset that can be licensed or sold.
+Trademarks are important for businesses as they help to protect the company's brand and reputation, and they can be valuable assets that can be licensed or sold.
 Trademarks can also be a useful tool for preventing others from using confusingly similar marks that may cause consumer confusion.

 Trademark registration in India is the process of obtaining legal recognition for a trademark, which is a sign, symbol, or design that is used to identify and distinguish a particular product or service from those of others.
 In India, the process of trademark registration is governed by the Trade Marks Act, 1999 and the Trade Marks Rules, 2017.